Documentation

 Click New project on the dashboard.
 The platform offers two starts:

-- From your website — paste the URL of your business.
-The platform crawls the public pages, extracts hours, services, prices and contact info, and pre-fills the agent.
+• I have a website — paste the URL of your business.
+The platform crawls the public pages, extracts your business category, hours, services and contact info, and pre-fills the agent.
 This is the fastest path and what most customers pick.

 3. Tell the platform about your goals

 After the project is created, an AI Copilot walks you through a short goals dialog.
-You describe what you want the agent to do — "book tables for my restaurant", "qualify inbound sales leads", "confirm dental appointments" — and the Copilot proposes:
+You describe what you want the agent to do — "book tables for my restaurant", "qualify inbound sales leads", "route citizens to the right office" — and the Copilot proposes a complete starting setup:

-- A matching Industry Pack (Restaurant / Sales / Real Estate)
+• A matching Industry Pack (Restaurants / Sales / Real estate / Government)

-For the Restaurant pack you might connect TheFork or a generic webhook.
-For Sales you connect Google Calendar and a CRM.
-Plugins are optional in the strict sense — without them the agent captures leads in the platform's own session log — but having them turns calls into bookings, calendar entries and CRM rows automatically.
+Plugins are optional in the strict sense — without them the agent still captures leads and structured slot values in the platform's own session log — but having them turns calls into calendar entries, bookings and CRM rows automatically.

 5. Add your business knowledge

-In Knowledge base, you add anything the agent should ground its answers in: a menu, a price list, dental procedure descriptions, FAQ, special policies.
+In the Knowledge base panel, you add anything the agent should ground its answers in: a menu, a price list, service descriptions, FAQ, special policies.
 The platform indexes the content; the agent retrieves from it at runtime instead of guessing.

 The website crawl from step 2 already populated the knowledge base.
-You can add more — upload PDFs (menus, datasheets, brochures), paste plain text, or trigger a re-crawl when your site changes.
+You can add more — upload PDFs (menus, datasheets, brochures), or re-crawl when your site changes.
+A daily auto-refresh keeps crawled content current.

 Read the knowledge base guide.